Tata AIA Life Insurance Sampoorna Raksha Supreme is now more powerful with Tata AIA Vitality Riders benefits

 - Accidental Death - Benefit is paid on Death due to accident.
 Double benefit is paid in case of accident under specified circumstances e.g. accidental death while travelling in public transport as bus, tram or train.

 - Accidental Total & Permanent Disability - Benefit is paid on Accidental Total and Permanent Disability due to accident.
-The double benefit is paid in case of an accident under specified circumstances e.g. accidental disability while travelling in public transport as bus, tram or train.
+Double benefit is paid in case of accident under specified circumstances e.g. accidental disability while travelling in public transport as bus, tram or train.

-- CritiCare Plus - Offers protection against 40 Critical Illnesses including Cancer and Cardiac conditions.
+- CritiCare Plus - Offers protection against 40 Critical Illness including Cancer and Cardiac conditions.
 On diagnosis of any of the covered conditions, rider sum assured will be paid.

-- Accelerated CritiCare - Offers protection against 40 Critical Illnesses including Cancer and Cardiac conditions.
-Cover for this option will be accelerated sum assured of the base plan.
+- Accelerated CritiCare - Offers protection against 40 Critical Illness including Cancer and Cardiac conditions.
+Cover for this option will be accelerate sum assured of the base plan.

 The Tata AIA Vitality Health offers coverage against a range of risks.
 One may opt for coverage against one or more risks as per their needs by choosing from the following Benefit Options.